-Many energy companies are responding to the low price of oil by cutting costs and focusing on operational excellence.
+Many energy companies respond to the low price of oil by cutting costs and focusing on operational excellence.
 While this sounds good, the term “operational excellence” is translated many different ways.

-BusinessDictionary.com defines operational excellence as “a philosophy of the workplace where problem solving, teamwork, and leadership results in the ongoing improvement in an organization.
+One source (BusinessDictionary.com) defines operational excellence as “a philosophy of the workplace where problem-solving, teamwork, and leadership results in the ongoing improvement in an organization.
 The process involves focusing on the customers’ needs, keeping the employees positive and empowered, and continually improving the current activities in the workplace.”

 This simple definition has a lot of hidden complexity.
 Executives typically have differing views on what outpacing the competition means.
-And most companies do not have processes in place to ensure continuous improvement.
+Most companies do not have processes in place to ensure continuous improvement.
 Worse, there is little data collected to measure and benchmark performance.

 Energy companies can focus on continuous improvement in the following areas to achieve operational excellence:

-- Safety with a focus on injury free and incident free operations.
-Injury free operations ensure the welfare of employees and anyone else involved in daily operations.
+- Safety – Focus on injury and incident-free operations to ensure the welfare of employees and those involved in daily operations.
 By involving these people in our business, we agree to send them home in as good or better shape than they arrived.
-Incident free operations ensure that those infrequent events that can have catastrophic results never happen.
+Incident-free operations ensure that the infrequent yet catastrophic events never happen.

-- Reliability such that operations are running when as required.
-Companies who focus on built-in quality and maintenance will ensure reliability.
-Reliability is measured in uptime, the time business is operating toward what makes money.
+- Reliability – Operations must run as required.
+Companies that focus on built-in quality and maintenance will ensure reliability.
+Reliability is measured in uptime—the time business is operating toward what makes money.

-- Major Project Execution ensures a company’s growth.
-It is important to retool or build upon the business through major projects – but only if properly managed to drive financial returns.
-Successful project execution is comprised selecting the right projects and executing flawlessly to plan.
+- Major project execution – It’s important to retool or build upon the business through major projects, but only if properly managed to drive financial returns.
+Successful project execution is includes selecting the right projects and and planning to ensure a company’s growth.

-- Efficiency is doing what makes you money better, faster, and at a lower cost than your competition.
+- Efficiency – Do what makes you money better, faster, and at a lower cost than your competition.

 Trenegy helps organizations manage any element of the operational excellence spectrum using a proprietary methodology.
-Stay tuned for future articles on operational excellence.
+Contact us at email@example.com for more information.